xgill15x/Weather-App/README.md

 # Weather and Traffic App 🚦☀️⛈️
-This application gives concise daily updates on the weather and also provides travel time from my home to SFU.
+This application gives precise daily updates on the weather and also provides travel time from my home to SFU.